trilitech/tezos-developer-docs/docs/unity/managing-contracts.md

 See [Managing tokens](./managing-tokens).

 The Michelson source code of the built-in contract is in the `Resources/Contracts` folder of the SDK, but it isn't very human-readable.
+For a list of the entrypoints in the contract, see [TokenContract object](./reference/TokenContract).

 ## Deploying the built-in contract